 Starting with the element that is responsible for day-to-day tasks and consumption, the CPU.
 The Apple A15 Bionic chipset has two Avalanche (high-performance) cores clocked at up to 3.23GHz and four Blizzard (energy-efficient) cores.
 The Exynos 2100, on the other hand, has one 2.9GHz (Cortex-X1), three 2.8GHz (Cortex-A78), and four 2.2GHz (Cortex-A55) CPUs cores.

-The benchmark results show that the Exynos 2100 is still lagging behind the Apple A15 Bionic in terms of CPU performance.
+The benchmark results show that the Exynos 2100 is still lagging behind the Apple A15 Bionic regarding CPU performance.
 Exynos 2100’s GeekBench score ranges from 1111 (single-core) and 4016 (multi-core).
-Talking about the A15 Bionic Geekbench test result, it scores 1734 points in the Single-core test and 4818 points in the Multi-core test.
+Talking about the A15 Bionic Geekbench test result, it scored 1734 points in the Single-core test and 4818 points in the Multi-core test.